visgl/loaders.gl/dev-docs/RFCs/v2.1/normalize-3d-tile-loaders.md

 **Proposed structure**

-Each specification will have its own loader module and expose a Tileset loader, a TileHeader loader and a tile content loader.
+Each specification will have its own loader module and expose a Tileset loader, and a TileHeader loader.
 And a separate module `@loaders.gl/tiles` will contain all the tile classes and common components shared by different tile loaders.

 ```
 |--`@loaders.gl/3d-tiles`         // Load Cesium 3D tiles
 |   |- `Tiles3DTilesetLoader`
 |   |- `Tiles3DTileLoader`
-|   |- `Tiles3DContentLoader`
 |--`@loaders.gl/i3s`              // Load ArcGIS I3S tiles.
 |   |-- `I3STilesetLoader`
 |   |-- `I3STileLoader`
-|   |-- `I3SContentLoader`
 |--`@loaders.gl/potree`           // Load Potree tiles
 |   |-- `PotreeTilesetLoader`
 |   |-- `PotreeTileLoader`
-|   |-- `PotreeContentLoader`
 |--`@loaders.gl/tiles`            // A modules contains the tile classes and common components for loading 2d and 3d tiles.
     |-- `Tileset2D`
     |-- `Tileset3D`